Landura Management Associates

 “The response was not nearly what we had geared up for – we thought we’d have a lot more complaints.
 The main complaints were because residents didn’t know if they were going to be able to smoke on the property.”

 Implementing the policy took some time because it was added to leases when they were up for renewal.
-Alderman and his staff prepared for the upcoming policy change by sending letters to tenants informing them of the change, and providing referrals to quitlines and websites for smokers that wanted to quit.
-Alderman chose not to grandfather tenants because he was worried it would lead to complaints and enforcement problems down the road.
+Alderman and his staff prepared for the upcoming policy change by sending letters to residents informing them of the change, and providing referrals to quitlines and websites for smokers that wanted to quit.
+Alderman chose not to grandfather residents because he was worried it would lead to complaints and enforcement problems down the road.

 How it Works